Established in 1824, Butler McIntyre & Butler is the oldest law firm in Tasmania continuing to operate and perhaps the oldest in Australia.

-Although sighted by the Dutch navigator Abel Tasman in 1642, Van Diemen’s Land, as Tasmania was then known, was not settled until 1802 when the British sent a small landing party from Sydney to claim the island and pre-empt a rumoured French settlement.
+Our firm evolved alongside the Island’s history.
+Although sighted by the Dutch navigator Abel Tasman in 1642, Van Diemen’s Land, as Tasmania was then known, was not settled until 1802 when the British sent a small landing party from Sydney to claim the island and pre-empt a rumored French settlement.

 A year later in 1803, the first town was established by the British at Sullivan’s Cove (Hobart’s wharf area) and twenty years later, in 1822, Britain began her infamous, thirty-year history of transporting convicts to the Island — ground ripe for a law firm to establish!

-Ownership of the The Waterloo and its License passed through several hands; from the original owner John James, a prominent Hobart brewer, through to the founder of Hobart’s Mercury newspaper, John Davies.
+Ownership of “The Waterloo” and its licence passed through several hands; from the original owner John James, a prominent Hobart Brewer, through to the founder of Hobart’s Mercury Newspaper, John Davies.

-In the 1860’s the building was refurbished, converted to a boarding establishment and renamed Waterloo House.
+In the 1860’s the building was refurbished, and converted to a boarding house establishment.
+The building become known as “Waterloo House”.

-The two storey, convict built, stone brick building was replaced by a three storey brick and stone dwelling.
-In keeping with the style, and no doubt to take advantage of the views, verandas, which surrounded the building at the Davey and Murray Streets corner, were retained.
+The property was sold in 1868 and then again in 1907, when the new owner, George Adams, decided to rebuild it.
+The two storey, convict built, stone brick building was replaced by a three storey, brick and stone dwelling.
+In keeping with the style, and no doubt to take advantage of the views, the verandahs surrounding the building were retained.

-Our part in the early history of Australia and Tasmania has seen Butler, McIntyre & Butler form associations with other legal advocates in all States of Australia, and has given us a broad client base including numerous interstate and international clients.
+Our part in the early history of Australia and Tasmania has seen Butler McIntyre & Butler form associations with other legal advocates in all States of Australia, and has given us a broad client base including numerous interstate and international clients.